tapis-project/documentation/source/technical/apps.rst

   Reference to be used when running the container image.
 Interactive flag
   Indicates if the application is interactive.
 Default is *false*.
+Job type
+  FORK or BATCH.
+Jobs submitted will be of this type by default.
+May be overridden in the job submit request.
+  This allows an application designer to test an application run as a FORK job, for example, and then move on to running as a BATCH job which typically involves further design work.
+Default is FORK.
 Max jobs
   Maximum total number of jobs that can be queued or running for this application on a given execution system at a given time.
 Note that the execution system may also limit the number of jobs on the system which may further